-THE CAMINO ROJO PROJECT
+DEPENDENCE ON THE CAMINO ROJO OXIDE MINE

-The Camino Rojo Project accounts for all of the Company's current production and is expected to continue to account for all of its production in the near term.
-Any adverse condition affecting mining, processing conditions, expansion plans or ongoing permitting at the Camino Rojo Project could have a material adverse effect on the Company's financial performance and results of operations.
-In addition, the Company has limited operational history at the Camino Rojo Project, with first gold pour occurring on December 13, 2021 and commercial production expected to be declared towards the end of the first quarter of 2022.
-It is not unusual in the mining industry for new mining operations to experience unexpected problems during the start-up phase, resulting in delays and requiring more capital than anticipated.
-Even though the Company has established mining operations and estimates of future production, various factors, including costs, actual mineralization, consistency and reliability of ore grades, processing rates, and commodity prices affect cash flow and profitability, and there can be no assurance that current or future estimates of these factors will reflect actual results and performance.
+The Camino Rojo Oxide Mine accounts for all of the Company's current production and is expected to continue to account for all of its production in the near term.
+Any adverse condition affecting mining, processing conditions, expansion plans, or ongoing permitting at the Camino Rojo Oxide Mine could have a material adverse effect on the Company's financial performance and results of operations.
+Even though the Company has established mining operations and estimates of future production, various factors, including costs, actual mineralization, consistency and reliability of ore grades, processing rates, and commodity prices can affect cash flow and profitability, and there can be no assurance that current or future estimates of these factors will reflect actual results and performance.
 The cost and availability of suitable machinery, supplies, mining equipment, and skilled labour, the existence of competent operational management and prudent financial administration, as well as the availability and reliability of appropriately skilled and experienced consultants, can also affect successful project operations.
-The activities of the Company at the Camino Rojo Project may also be subject to prolonged disruption from a variety of risks normally encountered in production of precious metals as further described below under "Risk Factors - Exploration, Development and Production Risks".
+The activities of the Company at the Camino Rojo Oxide Mine may also be subject to prolonged disruption from a variety of risks normally encountered in production of precious metals as further described below under "Risk Factors -Exploration, Development and Production Risks".
 The failure of the Company to achieve its production estimates could have a material and adverse effect on future cash flows, profitability, results of operations, and financial condition.